saltstack/salt/doc/ref/states/highstate.rst

         unpredictable.

         Must be unique across entire state tree.
-If the same ID declaration is used twice, only the first one matched will be used, all subsequent ID declarations with the same name will be ignored.
+If the same ID declaration is used twice, only the first one matched will be used.
+All subsequent ID declarations with the same name will be ignored.

 Extend declaration